Truth Compared to Answers

-- I could craft various different answers proving how each statement is true or false…
+- I could craft various answers proving how each statement is true or false…

 - I could show how the question is immaterial to how one lives life, so the question isn’t worth losing sleep over.

-- Since both conditions are true: I often answer the opposite of what a person believes in order to help shake them up and expand their thoughts.
+- Since both conditions are true: I often answer the opposite of what a person believes to help shake them up and expand their thoughts.

 - Since both conditions are true: I often give the answer the person wants to hear so they can meander onwards so I can be left in peace.
 Not everyone should be shaken up.

-Of course if you eat enough big macs or fast food: it does harm the body.
-In a similar manner just living on fast spiritual answers leaves a person empty in the long term always looking for “more”.
+Of course, if you eat enough big macs or fast food: it does harm the body.
+Similarly just living on fast spiritual answers leaves a person empty in the long term always looking for “more”.
 Supply and demand is a terrible way to find spiritual peace.
 But that’s my opinion.

 Looking At Other People’s Answers

-When reading another person’s works, digging into the past to read another person’s path to enlightenment… It is never just that.
-Instead you find clues, and pieces of the story before enlightenment…
+When reading another person’s works, digging into the past to read another person’s path to enlightenment.
+It’s never just that.
+Instead, you find clues and pieces of the story before enlightenment.

 If you ever wonder what is missing when reading scripts and text of old:

-It is this… you are out of phase to the final path of the author.
-You have to read to the side and ahead a little.
-Make a leap of faith so to speak
+It is this: you are out of phase to the final path of the author.
+You have to read to the side and ahead of a little.
+You need to make a leap of faith so to speak

-I watch scholars, historians and seekers try so hard to connect all the dots together from past works with a literal tact… Watching them seemingly so close… yet totally off the mark when not being aware that they have to look to the side, ahead and to the now… to be back in the present and in their heart to complete the puzzle.
+I watch scholars, historians and seekers try so hard to connect all the dots from past works with a literal tact.
+Watching them seem so close, yet totally off the mark when not being aware that they have to look to the side, ahead and to the now.
+To be back in the present and in their heart to complete the puzzle.

 At Times be Poetic in Your Answers.